-Monroe County School District wants every family regardless of disability, limited English proficiency, or other circumstances to be involved in their child's education and to do that barriers, and strategies to overcome barriers have been identified.
+Monroe County School District wants every family regardless of disability, limited English proficiency, or other circumstances to be involved in their child's education and to do that, strategies to overcome barriers have been identified.
 All families want to be engaged in their child's education.
 However, the need to work multiple jobs, care for multiple children or family members, manage home and work expectations, and arrange transportation can become burdensome on many parents and families.
 Language is also a barrier that prevents parents from engaging with the school.
 These barriers obstruct family engagement for parents.

-Not only do parents face barriers to parent engagement, but schools also face barriers including scheduling time for teacher trainings to incorporate new engagement information, expectations, and cultural understandings.
-To overcome these barriers, strategic decisions, Title I funds allocations, and staff trainings have been incorporated.
-Transportation and childcare are two identified barriers.
-In order to remove those barriers, the District allocates funding for transportation services to family engagement activities at school sites and to childcare services while parents participate in engagement activities.
-Other barriers include language and parent work schedules.
-The language barrier is removed by providing all school information in Spanish and Haitian Creole, securing translators and interpreters for parent meetings, and making available meeting agendas, minutes, and feedback opportunities.
-Barriers also include limited school staff understanding of family engagement.
-Creating targeted professional development (PD) plan on focused on family engagement, including varied PD times and formats, affords school staff opportunities to learn to build capacity for family engagement.
-Part of the PD will include focus on ELL family culture and heritage providing staff understanding of communication and cultural norms.
+Our schools also face obstacles when it comes to Parent and Family Engagement.
+With tight schedules and demanding work loads, it can be a challenge to train teachers on new engagement strategies, cultural understandings and expectations.